 VHF and UHF:

-I own a Yaesu FT-991A that I use for 2M & 70cm SSB and FM phones, and digital modes.
+HomeBase: I own a Yaesu FT-991A that I use for 2M & 70cm SSB, FM phones, and digital modes.
 On 4M FM I use a Anytone AT-588.
-For portable and mobile operation I use a Wouxun KG-VUDP1 Dual Band, FM, 2M/70cm hand held transceiver, FT-817ND all-mode HF,VHF and UHF transceiver, and for 70cm DMR I use a TYT MD380.

-My HF and 6M setup comprises of a Yaesu FTDX-1200 with a Yaesu SCU-17 USB interface.
+Home Base: My HF and 6M setup comprises of a Yaesu FTDX-1200 with a Yaesu SCU-17 USB interface.
 I use this transceiver for FM, AM and SSB phones, digital modes such as PSK31, PSK64, RTTY, SSTV and so on.
 My FT-991A is my backup HF transceiver.
-For portable and QRP operation on 10M I have a CRT SS6900N multi-mode transceiver.
+In addition for operation on 10M I have a CRT SS6900N multi-mode transceiver.

 My FTDX-1200 is connected to the doublet antenna via a LDG YT-1200 Auto tuner.
-The FT-991A is connected to the doublet antenna via a LDG 100 mk2 Dulex Plus Pro Auto Tuner.
+The FT-991A is connected to the doublet antenna via a LDG 100 mk2 Deluxe Plus Pro Auto Tuner.

 For work on the 4M band I use a home-made half wave vertical dipole mounted at about 5M above the ground.

 And on 6M band I use a Sirio Tornado 5/8th wave vertical mount at 3M above the ground.
-I also use this antenna on 15M band were it tunes up nicely.
+I also use this antenna on 17M, 15M & 12M bands were it tunes up nicely.

 On 2M and 70cm SSB I use a dual band Yagi antenna designed by DK7ZB (5 elements on 2M and 8 elements on 70cm) mounted horizontally above a lightweight rotator at about 8M above ground level.
-I also use a Diamond X-50 high gain dual band collinear antenna mounted 5M above ground level for local chatting on FM.
+I also have a Diamond X-50 high gain dual band colinear antenna mounted 5M above ground level for local chatting on FM.